 So let the Johnny Utahs stand in wet sand and revel in the balance of your New York mind and coastal spirit

 Part of the addiction here is the daily choice of vinyl from shop owner, surfer, and style visionary Chris Gentile.
-The music is the final signature on his creation for young, old, and seasonal city shredders.
-The rotating tunes serve as the a vital piece to the foundation of Pilgrim, a getaway to assist in solving the humbling challenges of a needed escape from skyline to nature.
+The music is the final signature of his creation for young, old, and seasonal city shredders.
+The rotating tunes serve as a vital piece of the foundation of Pilgrim, a getaway to assist in solving the humbling challenges of a needed escape from the skyline to nature.

 So let the Johnny Utahs stand in wet sand and revel in the balance of your New York mind and coastal spirit.
 And make it a Point to Break the idea of what a Brooklyn brick-and-mortar men’s shop should intend to be in a big city.

 “Back off Warchild, seriously” — Bodhi, Point Break (1991)

 Keep an eye open for surf legends Rusty Miller, Jamie Brisick or Nick Carroll who stop in when in NYC

 Hit up Radegast Hall & Biergarten on 3rd for grilled wurst and music

 Stay up on special in-shop events and launch parties, especially in the Summer months

 Hit the shop early, and help them select a Vinyl for the day

 Another style essential, RRL is across the street

 We Built CYTIES for you, join the momentum.